vaughnw128/sexybabeycord/README.md

 permissions, and we don't particularly care for rules.
 I love making bots for our server, and my friends seem to as well.

+## Goals
+ - Create a github action deployment pipeline using ssh deploy
+ - Create unit tests for each of the cogs
+ - Improve the codebase and formatting
+ - Move the project to the Sexybabeycord Github organization

 ## Usage

 dlib is now required due to face_recognition in the gabonganizer.